Molecular Hydrogen in High-redshift Damped Lyman-{\alpha} Absorbers: Results

 We start by presenting a sample of our results by applying our sub-grid model to a single simulation snapshot of halo A4 at $z=4$ (halo mass $5\times10^{11}\ M_{\odot}$, stellar mass $0.8\times10^{10} \ M_{\odot}$, virial radius $50\ \rm kpc$, and stellar half mass radius $2.3\ \rm kpc$).
 In Figure \ref{fig: A4 map} we plot the map of \hi{} and H$_2$ column densities projected along the line of sight $N_{\ehiv,\rm p}$ and $N_{\rm H _2,p}$ for impact parameters within a $50\times 50$ kpc region.
 We also plot the ratio $R_{\rm mol}\equiv N_{\rm H_2,p}/N_{\ehiv{},\rm p}$, and the mass-weighted average of $I_{\rm{LW}}$.

 As demonstrated in \citetalias{Stern2021}, DLA sightlines dominate the \hi{} map up to a significant fraction of the virial radius.
 The H$_2$ column density map displays a similar morphology, albeit with lower values and with a larger dynamical range.
 This is intuitively understood by the fact that H$_2$ is dissociated by LW band radiation that more readily escapes the central galaxies compared to ionizing radiation.
 Thus, $R_{\rm mol}$ remains vanishingly small even in cells that are entirely in the form of \hi{}.
-The extent of detectable H$_2$ (i.e., with $N_{\rm H _2,p}>2\times 10^{14}\ \rm cm ^{-2}$) is visibly larger than the stellar half-mass radius $R_{\star}$, but not as extended as the coverage of DLA sightlines.
+To discuss the detectabile sightlines in H$_2$ absoprtion, we adopt $N_{\rm H_2,detec}=2\times 10^{14} \ \rm cm^{-2}$ as a benchmark detection threshold for the observations we will compare with \citep{Ledoux2003,Noterdaeme2008,Noterdaeme2015}.
+The extent of detectable H$_2$ (i.e., with $N_{\rm H _2,p}>N_{\rm H_2,detec}$) is visibly larger than the stellar half-mass radius $R_{\star}$, but not as extended as the coverage of DLA sightlines.
 The distribution of $I_{\rm{LW}}$ shows a quasi-radial distribution, declining from a central peak of $\sim 100$ to the floor value of $\sim0.1$ set by the metagalactic radiation field at $z=4$.
 Within and around the stellar half-mass radius, we find sightlines with $R_{\rm{mol}}\sim 0.1$.
 At larger distances, $R_{\rm mol }$ decreases by orders of magnitude and the CGM mass is dominated by \hi{} (or \hii{}).
 We note that we may be under-predicting $R_{\rm mol}$ in the ISM of the central FIRE-2 galaxies, due to a combination of under-resolved dense gas and lack of mutual LW band shielding between different gas cells in the simulation.

 We can understand the extent of the radial $N_{\rm{H}_2}$ profile as being set by $N_{\ehiv{}}$ simply scaled by $R_{\rm mol}$.
 The latter is, in turn, set by the ratio of the formation rate $R_d\,n$ and the destruction rate $D_{\rm LW}=D_{0,\rm LW}\,f_{\rm sh}\,e^{-\tau _d}$.
 For optically thin conditions, i.e., when neither dust nor H$_2$ shielding are important for determining the H$_2$ abundance, we can ignore the shielding terms and assume $D_{\rm LW}=D_{0,\rm LW}$.
 We therefore obtain